-■ Part-Time Academic ESL Program
+Part-Time Academic ESL Program

-This program is for those students who wish to improve their English language skills for educational, professional or employment reasons.
+This program is for those students who wish to improve their English language skills for educational, professional or employment reasons on a part-time basis.
 Depending on their proficiency level, students may enroll in one or more classes, including a core sequence of integrated skills courses as well as intermediate to advanced courses in reading, writing, grammar, listening/speaking, formal and informal vocabulary, pronunciation, American culture and TOEFL preparation.
 Students in this program may also enroll in other appropriate college courses.